biya-coin/biyaliquid-docs/.gitbook/developers-evm/exchange-precompile.md

     /**
      * @notice Deposits funds from the contract's balance into one of its exchange subaccounts.
      * @param subaccountID The target subaccount ID (derived from the contract's address).
-     * @param denom The denomination of the asset to deposit (e.g., "inj").
+     * @param denom The denomination of the asset to deposit (e.g., "biya").
      * @param amount The quantity of the asset to deposit.
      * @return success Boolean indicating if the deposit was successful.
      */